 An individual who is struggling with a substance use disorder cannot fully participate in treatment if he or she is still engaging in substance abuse, or if he or she is experiencing withdrawal symptoms.

-The process of ridding a person’s body of the drugs upon which he or she has become dependent is known as detoxification, or detox.
+The process of ridding a person’s body of the drugs upon which he or she has become dependent is known as detoxification or detox.
 Detox is a physical process with emotional and psychological ramifications, and it is best undertaken under the supervision of a qualified expert.
 Depending upon the substance or substances that a person has been abusing, attempting to stop without professional supervision can be a painful or even dangerous experience.
 Common withdrawal symptoms can include powerful drug cravings, nausea, agitation, sleep disturbances, anxiety, mood swings, and pain in the abdomen, muscles, and bones.

 At Keystone Treatment Center, patients who have been unable to rid their bodies of drugs prior to entering treatment, but who are not in need of acute medical care, may benefit from our medically monitored detoxification program.
-Patients who participate in detox at Keystone receive around-the-clock nursing care, and physicians are also available to monitor patient progress.
+Patients who participate in the detox treatment program at Keystone receive around-the-clock nursing care, and physicians are also available to monitor patient progress.
 Various aspects of Keystone’s detoxification process include the following:

 - Medically monitored detox services are available 24/7